bertom1/CISC3130_Lab6/README.md

 the source code for the object used to store the grades.
 A sample output is included titled "gradeReport.txt" and includes four students
 Student 1: My grades as reported in the class spreadsheet.
 Student ID is 8757 (last 4 digits of my EMPLID.)
 Student 2: Test case where a student did not complete any assignments, 0 is entered for each assignment.
 Student ID is 0.
 Student 3: Test case where no grades are available (e.g start of the semester.)
-No grade is entered for all assignments.
+No grade is entered for all categories.
 Student ID is 1.
 Student 4: Test case where a student gets full points for all assignments.
 Student ID is 1234.
 ## Implementation
 For this program, user input is taken from the command line.
 The user is first prompted to enter a student ID, and is then prompted to enter the assignment grades